 Imiwa? is a robust dictionary with over 170,000 Japanese entries and related English translations.
 It allows you to search using kanji, kana, or romaji.

 Many of these entries have French, German, and Russian translations.
-The app also suggests conjugations and lets you quickly transition between neutral and polite versions.
+The app also suggests conjugations and allows you to switch between neutral and polite forms quickly.

-That is the crucial element of Imiwa?
+What is the crucial element of Imiwa?
 Yet, it has extensive kanji information and practice.
-Currently, it only supports iPhone & iPad support.
+Currently, it only supports iPhone & iPad.

-Pricing: Imiwa? is a 100% free Japanese dictionary Apple app.
+Pricing: Imiwa? is a 100% free Japanese dictionary app for Apple.

 12. Busuu — All-in-one Japanese language app